akmamun/go-fication/README.md

 # Go Fication
-An API framework written in Golang with chi-route and Gorm
+An API Boilerplate written in Golang with chi-route and Gorm

 ## Table of Contents
 - [Motivation](#motivation)